futureofcoding/futureofcoding.org/drafts/dctp.md

 Stop it with the files and the sockets.
 Stop it with the reading and writing to the console and the database.
 Those are imperative things that you can only do imperatively.
 There's no monadic magic that can save you and make imperative things denotative.
 The only solution is to "move I/O entirely out of our programming model into the implementation of a denotationally simple model for whole systems."

+Ok, that was a lot.
+Let me explain...

 ### ReactJS is JQuery-as-a-Service

-Let me explain...

-One of the ways I understood ReactJS was as JQuery-as-a-Service.
-I would describe how I want my HTML to look like for any value of state, and then React would figure out what it needs to do (via virtual-dom-diffing) to mutate the DOM to look the way I want it to (JQuery-esque mutations).
+One of the ways I originally understood ReactJS was as JQuery-as-a-Service.
+I would describe how I want my HTML to look like for any value of state, and then React would figure out what it needs to do (virtual-dom-diffing) to mutate the DOM to look the way I want it to (JQuery-esque mutations).
 I no longer have to worry about manually, imperatively keeping the state and the DOM in sync.
 React does it for me.

-Before ReactJS, if you told me I could make TodoMVC without the imperative DOM API of adding, removing and editing nodes, I'd tell you that you were crazy.
-But then React did it.
-Describe your UI as a function and it will do the *imperative mutation stuff under the hood.*
+If you describe your UI as a function, React will do the imperative mutation stuff *under the hood.*

 *That's the trick.* We can't actually get rid of imperative programming, just like we can't get rid of the fact that SVGs eventually need to pixelate to show up on the screen.
 We can just hide those details below the programmer's level of abstraction.